About The Institute

 Chief Darren Goodman, EdD

-Chief of the San Bernardino PD, former chief Upland, CA, retired captain, San Bernardino County Sheriff’s Department
+Chief of Police, San Bernardino PD (CA), former chief Upland, CA, retired captain, San Bernardino County Sheriff’s Department (CA)

 -